pablofernandezbonnett/learning/labs/kotlin-backend-examples/README.md

 This folder exists so you can also run the ideas and watch the behavior:

 - DSA patterns and drills without copy/paste
-- idempotency and locking examples with visible flow
+- idempotency and locking examples where you can see what happens when the same request repeats or two writes overlap
 - JVM concurrency and runtime tradeoffs with actual execution
-- clean-code examples with explicit side effects and boundaries
+- clean-code examples where state changes, external calls, and module boundaries stay easy to see

 ## How To Run